What is 6D.ai?

 What is your stance on data privacy?

-Privacy is an important and delicate subject that we take very seriously.
+We take privacy very seriously and constantly work to build our product and business model with data privacy in mind.
 We are putting a lot of thought into how data will be gained, accessed, and stored through 6D.ai.
 We also expect to learn quite a bit from what developers build - certain use cases will almost certainly have unique approaches to privacy and security.
 Currently, the mesh captured by 6D is texture-less and not photo-realistic, providing some degree of obfuscation.
 We have a number of technical programs of work underway (some common sense, some quite innovative) to responsibly manage 3D data.
 Many of these social issues have been solved for regular 2D photography (eg Flickr, Google photos) and we expect to listen & learn from our stakeholders to figure out the new aspects to address.

-After beta program, we will be working on automatically segmenting meshes so that its system can identify different 3D real-world objects and passing that knowledge back to developers.
+We are working with more distributors like Qualcomm and cross-platform opportunities like Nreal, we aim to build a robust platform for self-service developers to ship applications and we are working on automatically segmenting meshes so that its system can identify different 3D real-world objects and passing that knowledge back to developers.
 This means roads and sidewalks can be distinguished outdoors, chairs and walls recognized indoors.

 Are you hiring?